Gareth Southgate

-Southgate won the League Cup with both Aston Villa (in 1995–96) and Middlesbrough (in 2003–04) and captained Crystal Palace to win the First Division championship in 1993–94.
-He also played in the 2000 FA Cup Final for Villa and the 2006 UEFA Cup Final for Middlesbrough.
+A Crystal Palace academy graduate, Southgate made his senior debut for the club in 1990, and was appointed club captain in 1993, winning the First Division championship that season (1993–94).
+Having made over 150 appearances for Palace, he was signed by Aston Villa in 1995, winning the League Cup in 1996 and reaching the 2000 FA Cup final, before departing for Middlesbrough, where he was appointed captain in 2002 and won another League Cup in 2004, as well as reaching the 2006 UEFA Cup final.
 Internationally, Southgate made 57 appearances for the England team between 1995 and 2004.
-He played every game of England's campaign in the UEFA Euro 1996, but his penalty miss sent England out in the semi-final.
-He also featured in both the 1998 FIFA World Cup and the UEFA Euro 2000.
-His playing career ended in May 2006 at the age of 35, after more than 500 league appearances.
+He played every game of England's campaign in UEFA Euro 1996, though his penalty miss sent England out in the semi-final; he also featured in both the 1998 FIFA World Cup and UEFA Euro 2000.
+He retired in 2006 at the age of 35, having made more than 500 league appearances across his three clubs.